-The day’s hike started with a downhill descent to Kimrong River, followed by a short climb before the New Bridge trail descends.
+The day’s hike started with a downhill descent to Kimrong River, followed by a short climb before the New Bridge trail descended.
 The path is undulating from here on.
-We had to leave the main trail climb steeply as road construction continued, and an excavator was pushing down rocks onto the main trail.
-It was quite tricky to descent down on slippery, loose dirt and stones to the main path again.
+We had to leave the main trail and climb steeply as road construction continued, and an excavator was pushing down rocks onto the main course.
+It was tricky to descend on slippery, loose dirt and stones to the main path again.
 Our staff did very well negotiating this part with Jase in the basket.
 We hiked along the Modi River from here on.
 We stopped to drink water at Kyumi, and I pointed out the hives of wild cliff bees to the family.
 The honey from these bees – Apis Laboriosa (the giant Himalayan honey bee) can be Hallucinogenic depending on the season.
 It is the most massive bee in the world.
 We continued to Siwei for lunch, where two of our staff had gone ahead to order the meal to save time.
 We only had to walk forty-five minutes to our stop for the night at Syauli Bazaar.
 The family and some of our staff spent time on the Modi River banks during the afternoon.
 This was the last night of the Family trek.
 We prepared a Japanese meal for the family – just earlier in the day, Shea had said, “I don’t think we will eat Sushi in Nepal.”
-They were pleasantly surprised when our trekking Chefs Dil Kumar and Chandra Rai brought out Sushi, Tempura for starters.
-They were further surprised when Miso soup, rice, seaweed plus vegetable sprinkles, salad, and stir-fried vegetables were served.
-Andrew was generous enough to offer the team to drink as much Rakshi (local alcohol) last night.
+They were pleasantly surprised when our trekking Chefs, Dil Kumar and Chandra Rai, brought out Sushi and Tempura for starters.
+They were further surprised when Miso soup, rice, seaweed, vegetable sprinkles, salad, and stir-fried vegetables were served.
+Andrew was generous enough to offer the team to drink as much Rakshi (local alcohol) as they could on the last night.
 We had some dancing after dinner to celebrate another successful trek.
 Everyone went to bed happy.

 Back to Pokhara.